Which shower speaker is best?

 Our take: A rugged “go anywhere” speaker for the shower and the great outdoors.

-What we like: Comes in three colors.
+What we like: Comes in two colors.
 Water-resistant.
-Its 33-foot range and 12-hour battery life make this little speaker a tough and reliable choice.
+Its 10-hour battery life make this little speaker a tough and reliable choice.

 What we dislike: Some users reported Bluetooth connectivity issues.